eZmaxinc/eZmax-SDK-csharp/docs/ObjectUserApi.md

             // config.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new ObjectUserApi(config);
-            var sSelector = "AgentBrokerEmployeeEzsignUserNormal";  // string | The type of Users to return var eFilterActive = "All";  // string? | Specify which results we want to display. (optional)  (default to Active) var sQuery = "sQuery_example";  // string? | Allow to filter the returned results (optional) var acceptLanguage = new HeaderAcceptLanguage?(); // HeaderAcceptLanguage? |  (optional)
+            var sSelector = "AgentBrokerAssistant";  // string | The type of Users to return var eFilterActive = "All";  // string? | Specify which results we want to display. (optional)  (default to Active) var sQuery = "sQuery_example";  // string? | Allow to filter the returned results (optional) var acceptLanguage = new HeaderAcceptLanguage?(); // HeaderAcceptLanguage? |  (optional)